MicrosoftDocs/cpp-docs/docs/standard-library/weak-ptr-class.md

 ### Remarks

 The default constructor constructs an empty `weak_ptr` object.
 The constructors that take an argument each construct an empty `weak_ptr` object if the argument pointer is empty.
 Otherwise, they construct a `weak_ptr` object that points to the resource named by the argument.
-The reference count of the shared object is not changed.
+The reference count of the shared object isn't changed.

 ### Example